SharePoint/sp-dev-docs/docs/spfx/viva/design/quick-view-samples.md

 ## Event schedule

-Design for listing two day event schedule in a tabs with optionally visible form for the attendee registration.
+Design for listing two day event schedule in a tab with optionally visible form for the attendee registration.

 * Sample at [GitHub](https://github.com/pnp/AdaptiveCards-Templates/tree/main/samples/event-schedule)